-In May 2022, The Kate & Justin Rose Foundation Chapter of Blessings in a Backpack in Orlando celebrated its second anniversary as an official Blessings in a Backpack chapter!
+In May 2023, The Kate & Justin Rose Foundation Chapter of Blessings in a Backpack in Orlando celebrated its third anniversary as an official Blessings in a Backpack chapter!
 So much has happened over the past year, including:

 - Feeding more kids!
-Last year, we were serving just over 4,000 Central Florida children.
-We continue to grow, now providing Blessings bags to 5,200 students every weekend.
+Last year, we were serving 5,200 Central Florida children.
+We continue to grow, now providing Blessings bags to over 5,700 students every weekend.

-THANK YOU so much for helping to continue our success in our second year!
+THANK YOU so much for helping to continue our success in our third year!

-Our goal is to increase the number of children being served to 5,660 this school year.
+Our goal is to increase the number of children being served this school year.
 But we need your help!

 You can help us reach that goal by:

-- Donating- as little as $130 feeds one child every weekend of the school year!
+Donating—as little as $150 feeds one child every weekend of the school year!

 Click on the buttons below to get started!